Updated: Feb 28, 2025

 Manually compiling spreadsheets to track payer fees and terms typically occurs after revenue cycle specialists have noticed revenue leakage.

-Payer contract management software can alert you to payer underperformance.
+Payer contract management software alerts give your real-time visibility into contract performance.
 It reads, ingests, and learns contracts.
 It automatically alerts you to:

 • where you’re being underpaid (the amount you received vs. the amount the contract stipulates you’re entitled to receive).